Genital Bleaching with Chemical Substances

 - Genetic predisposition

-- Weight gain or loss
+- Weight gain and loss

-- Advanced age
+- Older age

-What Is Chemical Genital Whitening?
+What is Chemical Genital Whitening?

 How Does Chemical Genital Whitening Work?

-Chemical Methods Used for Genital Whitening
+Methods for Chemical Genital Whitening

 - Chemical peeling treatments